 c.
 Provide information on health services to students who choose to use alcohol or drugs, who experience negative consequences, or who violate the commitment to individual and community safety.

-All students, faculty, staff, and visitors are subject to local, state and federal laws, as well as Institute drug and alcohol policy rules and regulations, while on Institute-owned or leased properties or involved with off-campus activities sponsored by the Institute or a registered Institute organization.
-Students are also expected to observe the laws of the local jurisdiction when participating in off-campus activities sponsored by the Institute.
-The Institute does not protect students from prosecution for drug or alcohol offenses under local, state, or federal laws, and does not interfere with legitimate law enforcement activities.
+All students, faculty, staff, and visitors are subject to local, state and federal laws, as well as Middlebury Institute drug and alcohol policy rules and regulations, while on Middlebury Institute-owned or leased properties or involved with off-campus activities sponsored by the Middlebury Institute or a registered Middlebury Institute organization.
+Students are also expected to observe the laws of the local jurisdiction when participating in off-campus activities sponsored by the Middlebury Institute.
+The Middlebury Institute does not protect students from prosecution for drug or alcohol offenses under local, state, or federal laws, and does not interfere with legitimate law enforcement activities.
 Law enforcement officers, when in possession of the proper documents, have a legal right to search individuals and property without prior notice.
-The Institute also reserves the right to furnish the police with information regarding alleged illegal activities.
+The Middlebury Institute also reserves the right to furnish the police with information regarding alleged illegal activities.

 The following actions are prohibited: